riceissa/issarice.com/wiki/github-punch-card-exploration.md

 Each repository on GitHub has a punch card graph under `/graphs/punch-card`.
 This page looks at the punch card graphs of some projects.

-Note that contribution graphs on GitHub are [only timezone-aware after 2014-03-10](https://github.com/blog/1793-timezone-aware-contribution-graphs):
+Note that apparently contribution graphs on GitHub are [only timezone-aware after 2014-03-10](https://github.com/blog/1793-timezone-aware-contribution-graphs):

 > When counting commits, we use the timezone information present in the